itsmebombie/ascii-video/README.md

 The amount of groups you want to get used.
 Unless you want to use the groups for something else, you should totally allocate all of the groups to the video, and there are 2 reasons for that.

-1. Allocating too little groups to the video can cause multiple frames to be visible at the same time (we are talking less than 100 groups), so you can't do that.
+1. Allocating too little groups to the video can cause multiple frames to be visible at the same time (we are talking less than 100 groups), so you better not do that.
-2. There is a weird bug that moves the whole canvas by a visible amount every `n` frames, where `n` is the amount of groups you allocated.
+2. ~~There is a weird bug that moves the whole canvas by a visible amount every `n` frames, where `n` is the amount of groups you allocated.~~ This has sort of been fixed, but it's still a valid reason.
+You can check [the known bugs section](#known-bugs) for more information.

 Also, allocating too many groups will probably error since you can only have 999 groups per level.
 Sometimes, when allocating to many groups, the frames and the move triggers might go invisible so make sure you don't use too many groups.